GrammaticalFramework/gf-rgl/src/TEMPLATE/README.md

 #### Add morphology

-Just like with nouns, look at the `VForm` param in the Res module, and add the inflectional features that are missing.
+Just like with nouns, look at the `VForm` param in the Res module, and add the missing inflectional features.
 If verbs are very complex in your language, it's fine to start with a smaller subset, e.g. only indicative mood, or only a couple of tenses.

 Again, you should extend the `VForm` param, and change the lincats of `V` and `VP` in other ways, if needed.
+It is very common that the lincat for `VP` has many fields, so that it

 In addition, you could implement some morphological paradigms, so that you can add some verbs in the lexicon.

 #### Add syntax